bit-broker/website/content/en/docs/api-conventions/architecture.md

 Whenever you receive an error response (`HTTP/1.1 4**`), the response body will contain further information within a [standard error response](/docs/api-conventions/errors/) format.

 {{% alert color="warning" %}}
 Responses of `HTTP/1.1 500 Server Error` should never be returned in normal operation.
 If you see such an error, do help us to identify and rectify the underlying problem.
-Please [raise an issue](https://github.com/bit-broker/bit-broker/issues) in our GitHub repositary describing, in as much detail as possible, the circumstances which lead to the error.
+Please [raise an issue](https://github.com/bit-broker/bit-broker/issues) in our GitHub repository describing, in as much detail as possible, the circumstances which lead to the error.
 {{% /alert %}}

 #### API Versioning